connork207/ICT-302/content/posts/learningreport13.md

 ---
 I can identify and define key concepts in (web) content management.

 * This week for module 13 we discussed how money-making models are incorporate with a CMS to generate funds for the company.
 An example of this would be sponsored content on blog posts and crowdfunding techniques.
-Content is not making the business money directly, but it is indirectly effected the ability to succeed.
+Content is not making the business money directly, however it is indirectly impacting the ability to succeed.

 I can describe and compare content management systems.